gabzilla/gabzillaBlog/public/markdown/post6.md

 <h1>Google Design</h1>
 <p>I was given a task this week to find placeholders for a project.
-Since <a href="http://placekitten.com">placekitten</a> doesn't have icons I took to the web to find something open source to use and suddenly remembered a something that has been tucked away in my <em>"coolstuff.md"</em> file for months. <a href="http://design.google.com/icons">Google Design</a>!
+Since <a href="http://placekitten.com" target="_blank">placekitten</a> doesn't have icons I took to the web to find something open source to use and suddenly remembered a something that has been tucked away in my <em>"coolstuff.md"</em> file for months. <a href="http://design.google.com/icons" target="_blank">Google Design</a>!
 The goals Google has prescribed for this site are to: </p>

   <blockquote>"Create a visual language that synthesizes classic principles of good design with the innovation and possibility of technology and science"</blockquote>